What it is

 fixes.
 Ask confirmation.
 Update all wikilinks when renaming.

-Update commands reference.
+Update the commands reference.

 ### CHECKPOINT 4